Darnrain1/Lemon-Drop-Hi-Res-audio-source-code/README.md

 /system/vendor/audio_platform_info.xml<br>

 ### What do I need to set my 24bit Hi-Res music player at?
-You need to choose 24bit Hi-Res at 44.1kHz as the source, that's how I programed the DAC, it takes a 44.1kHz audio signal and upsamples the audio.
+You need to choose 24bit Hi-Res at 44.1kHz as the source, that's how I programed the DAC, it takes a 44.1kHz audio and up-samplese the audio.

 Check out my other project perfect for downloading music. https://github.com/Darnrain1/yt-playlist